May 1: Today in Christian History

 Death of Ralph Darby Williams.
 The Assembly of God missionary had spent his life equipping South American saints.

-A mob of several hundred Muslims rushes the Assembly of God Church at Imbaba, a poor section of Cairo, after attending Friday prayer at the mosque.
+On this day in Christian History, a mob of several hundred Muslims rushed the Assembly of God Church at Imbaba, a poor section of Cairo, after attending Friday prayer at the mosque.

 0/Post a Comment/Comments